Walter Gretzky A Great One Too.

 I immediately rushed outside to my car that was parked on Church Street about a hundred feet north of Maple Leaf Gardens.
 I sat in my car and waited, but I did not even know for sure what I was waiting for.
 After about twenty minutes the large wooden white garage door that led down to the Gardens underground basement opened.
 A large maroon sedan slowly drove up the small ramp and turned left onto Wood Street.

-That must be Gretzky I thought to myself after a couple teenage girls chased the car.
-I now knew for sure it was Wayne and he was splitting early.
-Hell, his teammates were probably still on the ice.
+That must be Gretzky I thought to myself after a couple of teenage girls chased the car.
+I now knew for sure that it was Wayne and he was splitting early while his teammates were probably still on the ice.
 I caught up to the car in my old red '76 Buick Century and by the time the Gretzky car had stopped at Yonge Street, I was right behind them.
 I thought for sure they would make the easy right hand turn and head north.
 A left on to southbound Yonge was almost impossible with all the busy traffic and Saturday shoppers enjoying the warm spring sunshine on that day.

 The left indicator flashed.

 As far as I could tell there was an older gentleman driving with Wayne’s mother Phyllis in the front seat.
 Walter and Wayne were sitting in the back and Wayne knew I was following them.
 Wayne knew I was stalking him after I clearly saw him holding a pen in his hand while scratching the side of his head.
-He knew he would be soon signing something as I too slowly butted my way through and followed the car south on Yonge Street to Dundas Street.
+He knew he would be soon signing something as I too slowly butted my way through the crowd and followed the car south on Yonge Street to Dundas Street.
 Anybody who lives in Toronto knows that there are absolutely no turns at this intersection.
 Yonge and Dundas is one of the busiest crossroads in the city and for as long as I can remember no turns were ever allowed.

 The right indicator flashed.